 Referee education and the permanent development of officiating are of prime interest and great importance to the joint structure of European Handball.
 A clear procedure and good organization constitute the backbone of this structure.
-The contents represent national, as well as international standards for referee education in Europe.
-Regular checks are necessary to ensure continuous
+The contents represent national as well as international standards for referee education in Europe.
+Regular checks are necessary to ensure continuous development through the efficient adoption of innovations and new strategies, as well as through the successful integration of education and development programmes.

-The exchange of documents and development patterns on a national, as well as international level, and the elaboration and adaptation of the referees' education programme by the individual nations in line with standard guidelines, will contribute significantly to an internationally guaranteed level of quality.
-The EHF, together with its member federations, aims at the continuous development and promotion of handball around Europe.
+Exchange of documents and development patterns on a national, as well as international level, and the elaboration and adaptation of the referees' education programme by the individual nations in line with standard guidelines, will contribute significantly to an internationally guaranteed level of quality.
+The EHF, together with its member federations, aim at the continuous development and promotion of handball around Europe.
 The alliance of European nations serves the exchange of valuable information and experience, as well as the organization of international handball competitions.